Podcast: Download

 As an alternative to viewing your memory tools as simply one large Mind Palace, what if you thought of it as a collection of smaller locations?

-For example, a home is a collection of room, a room a collection of areas and corners.
+For example, a home is a collection of rooms, and a room is a collection of areas and corners.
 A park can be seen as a playground area, hiking trail, community pool.

 (Or you can skydive and wander your Memory Palaces like Kevin Richardson does while using Recall Rehearsal for learning Japanese with mnemonics.)